 The Two Parts of Email Acquisition

-- Building up your email list.
+- You are building up your email list.

 When you build an email list, you seek out customers and others who show interest in receiving emails from you.
 The type of emails you send will depend on your company, though you can’t go wrong with an email newsletter.

-Also start to plan out your email campaign.
+Also, start to plan out your email campaign.
 As you create an effective plan, you can then execute and improve upon it.
 It all starts with planning your campaign so that you can send out emails that people will want to open.

 Expanding Your Email List